 The last thing Joe Fraser needs is an opinionated young teacher telling him he needs to get his act together with his ten-year-old daughter.
 It’s hard enough working all hours to meet his estranged father’s medical bills.
 Who the hell does Philippa Browne think she is?
 Unfortunately he’s desperate enough to take her advice.
 But when he attends a four-day school camp as parent helper his clashes with Miss Browne take an unexpected direction…

-Pip certainly hasn’t resisted the advances of charming, easy-going Californians to fall for this taciturn tough guy so close to returning home.
+Pip hasn’t resisted the advances of charming, easy-going Californians to fall for this taciturn tough guy so close to returning to New Zealand.
 But does any woman walk away from the temptation of a dangerous attraction?
-And they both have a safety net – she’s leaving the States at Christmas.
+And they both have a safety net – she’s leaving the States soon.
+Her unexpected pregnancy changes everything.

 “Mr. Fraser, I’m your daughter’s teacher, Philippa Browne.
 I’m calling because-”